spacotto/spellbook/README.md

 `ft_tolower`
 >Converts an uppercase letter to its lowercase equivalent.

-### Numbers to Written Output
-`ft_putnbr`
->Converts a signed number to the corresponding written output.

-`ft_putnbr_base`
->Converts a signed number to the corresponding written output according to its base.

 ### Arguments to Numbers
 `ft_atoi`
 >Converts a string to an integer.